The-Academic-Observatory/observatory-platform/docs/workflows/onix_workflow.md

 ## Create OAEBU intermediate tables
 For each data partner's tables containing ISBN, create new "matched" tables which extend the original data with new "work_id" and "work_family_id" columns.

+## Create QA tables
+For each data source, including the intermediate tables, we can produce some basic quality assurance checks on the data, and output these to tables for easy export.
+For example we can check to see if ISBNs provided are valid, or if there are unmatched ISBN indicating missing ONIX product records.